lake-wg/edhoc/draft-ietf-lake-edhoc.md

 -  Reference: \[\[this document\]\]

+## EDHOC External Authorization Data {#iana-ead}

+IANA has created a new registry entitled "EDHOC External Authorization Data" under the new heading "EDHOC".
+The registration procedure is "Expert Review".
+The columns of the registry are Value, Description, and Reference, where Value is an integer and the other columns are text strings.

 ## Expert Review Instructions

 The IANA Registries established in this document is defined as "Expert Review".
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.